GalleryPlanner: Complete User Guide

 When you first open the app, you'll see the Wall Configuration panel:

-- Enter your wall width and height in inches or feet
+- Enter your wall width and height in inches or centimeters

 - Choose between: